show_page.php1 : en13.jpg

 HISTOPATHOLOGIC DESCRIPTION: Thyroid gland: Diffusely, there are increased numbers of follicular epithelial cells in single or multiple layers of columnar epithelium forming variably sized, tortuous follicular structures and occasionally forming papillary projections (hyperplasia).
 Follicular cells have indistinct cell borders, a basally located oval nucleus containing clumped chromatin and 1-2 indistinct nucleoli, and a moderate amount of deeply eosinophilic cytoplasm (hypertrophy).
 Occasionally, follicular lumina are either collapsed or contain a scant amount of eosinophilic, vacuolated secretory material (colloid) admixed with low numbers of foamy macrophages.
 Multifocally, within the subcapsular connective tissue, there is hemorrhage, a few scattered macrophages, lymphocytes, and plasma cells, fewer nondegenerate neutrophils, and few reactive fibroblasts embedded within a brightly eosinophilic, fibrillar to homogeneous material (fibrin).

-MORPHOLOGIC DIAGNOSIS: Thyroid gland, follicular epithelium: Hyperplasia and diffuse, marked, Holstein, bovine.
+MORPHOLOGIC DIAGNOSIS: Thyroid gland, follicular epithelium: Hyperplasia, chronic, diffuse, marked, Holstein, bovine.

 CONDITION: Diffuse hyperplastic goiter